SaaS marketing agency vs in-house team. The buyer's comparison.

 - ANNUAL COST

-- Fully loaded annual cost for the five-seat team typically runs $700K to $1.1M including salary, equity, benefits, and tooling.
-Plus 6-12 months of cost-of-search time before the team is in seat.
+- Fully loaded annual cost for the five-seat team includes salary, equity, benefits, and tooling.
+Most Series A founders underestimate this number before running the search.
+Add 6-12 months of cost-of-search time before the team is even in seat.

 - SCOPE